Ilan12346-maya/termux-usb-Examples/README.md

-# termux-usb-Examples

-Example Scripts by me and Gemini-Cli in Yolo-Mode 🫣

 # Termux USB Hardware test

 This repository contains a collection of shell scripts and C programs designed for interacting with USB devices within a Termux environment on Android.
 These scripts can serve as a foundation for exploring USB device information and raw input from gamepads or usb-Serial